frederikheld/pot-pourri/README.md

 Right now it is capable of displaying the current humidity for each plant.
 All other features are not done yet and partly depend on planned features of _datastore_.

+### metastore

+Stores meta information like plant profiles, device settings and links between such entities.

+It is accessible by other services via a REST API.

 ### datastore

 > Note: This service is work in progress!